 Forbidden City in China Coloring Page Online Free

-"Forbidden City in China" Coloring Page
+"Forbidden City in China" Drawing Coloring Page

 Welcome to the Forbidden City!
 This intricate coloring page captures the majesty of one of China’s most iconic landmarks.
 Once the imperial palace for emperors during the Ming and Qing dynasties, its grand halls and serene courtyards are now yours to bring to life with color.